Meaningful lifestyle activities

 Understanding meaningful lifestyle activities

-For older adults, meaningful lifestyle activities may be those they are familiar with, have participated in, and often depend on their personal preferences and identity.
-In residential aged care, meaningful activities are considered as those that are enjoyable and engaging and which provide benefits in emotional, cognitive, and physical wellbeing.
-Providing opportunities for older adults to participate in activities they consider ‘meaningful’ can be somewhat complex.
-One activity will not appeal to all and activities should be tailored to suit an individual.
-Components that should be considered when providing meaningful activities are presented in Figure 1.
+For older adults, meaningful lifestyle activities may be those they are familiar with, have participated in, or align with their personal preferences and identity.
+In residential aged care settings, meaningful activities are pursuits considered enjoyable and engaging and which contribute to emotional, cognitive, and physical wellbeing.
+Providing opportunities for older adults to participate in activities they consider ‘meaningful’ can be challenging for aged care services.
+One activity will not appeal to everyone, and activities should be tailored to suit an individual.
+Components to consider in providing meaningful activities to older people are presented in Figure 1.

 Figure 1: Meaningful activity for older adults living with dementia model.